A Guide to Russia’s Resources

 There are dozens of other steel companies in Russia.

-Oil and Gas back to top
+Oil and Gas

 Article: Oil Reserves by Category (Wikipedia entry)

-Paladium and Less Common Metalsback to top
+Paladium and Less Common Metals

-Russia produces 9% of the world’s nickel (used in making stainless steel and the batteries used in many hybrid cars).
-Russia also produces 40% of the world’s palladium (used in everything from catalytic converters to electronics to dental equipment), 4% of the world’s cobalt (essential in the construction of space craft and turbine engines), 2% of all boron (used in the manufacture of glass and ceramic), 4.6% of all cadmium (household batteries), and 2.6% of all tungsten (light bulbs, electronics, heating equipment).
-Most interestingly, Russia holds the world’s fourth largest deposits of rare earth metals (electronics) but contributes only 2% towards global production.
-These would seem to be being held in reserve as their geopolitical importance rises.
+Russia also produces 6.8% of the world’s nickel (used in making stainless steel and the batteries used in many hybrid cars).
+Russia also produces 44% of the world’s palladium (used in everything from catalytic converters to electronics to dental equipment), 4% of the world’s cobalt (essential in the construction of spacecraft and turbine engines), 4% of all cadmium (household batteries), and 2.6% of all tungsten (light bulbs, electronics, heating equipment) and 4% of copper (electrical wiring).

-Titanium and Magnesium back to top
+Titanium and Magnesium

 TVEL is a private company, but wholly owned and managed by the Federal Atomic Energy Agency (FAAE).
 TVEL controls 100% of uranium mining in Russia, and 17% of global production.
 In Russia, this takes place mostly in the Chita Region by a TVEL subsidiary, the Priargunskiy Mining and Chemical Combine (PMCC).
 The company also holds interests in uranium mining and export in Ukraine, Kazakhstan, Mongolia, Uzbekistan, and Kyrgyzstan.